pantor/ruckig/README.md

 ## Tests

 The current test suite validates over 918.000 (random) trajectories.
 The numerical exactness is tested for the position, velocity, acceleration, and time target to be within `1e-8`, for the velocity and acceleration limit to be withing `1e-9`, and for the jerk limit to be within a numerical error of `1e-12`.
+Currently, we presume `max_jerk > 0.1 * max_acceleration` for numerical soundness.

 ## Development